n-grace-henry/MS-Thesis/march_progress_log.md

 To be safe I am remaking the 4 standards following the same steps as yesterday but I will try to carry on with the same scale samples.

 Letting the scale samples sit and redoing the esterfication step with the four new standards.

+To properly time the blowing down of the standards I will let sit under N2 with heat for 1 hour and then I will turn off the heat and check back in a few hours.